 While it is true that responsible people have goals in their life, you do not necessarily have to dream big to impress the employer in a job interview.
 Whenever possible, you should relate to their business, and things they want to achieve for them.
 Try to convince them that they can count on you in a long run, that you do not plan to leave them soon, to start your own business or pursue your traveling dreams.

 Goals you have in your private life, or a simple honest desire to enjoy your job and earn a good salary as your sole objective, can also work well in an interview–depending on your situation, and a job you try to get.
 Hopefully after reading this article you know what you should say, and I wish you good luck in your interview!

 This isn’t the only difficult question you will face in your interview.
-Check also other questions:
+Check also sample answers to other tricky questions: